-Esports participation is increasing and so there is a demand for esports coaches who can develop the techniques and performance of esports players.
+Esports participation is increasing in the UK and so there is a demand for esports coaches who can develop the techniques and performance of esports players.
 This requires esports players at all levels of the performance pathway to be guided to correctly develop the techniques that can be built on and refined to produce professional esports players.